 Rather than create a new job every time, some hiring teams just leave the job open.
 But evergreen jobs are hard to find on job boards, which defeats the purpose of advertising the job in the first place.
 They can turn off candidates who don’t get a response right away (or at all).
 And they wreck recruiting analytics, which makes it impossible to measure almost anything for that particular hiring effort.

-1. Evergreen jobs don’t show up on job boards
+1. Evergreen jobs are hard for candidates to find on job boards

 2. They can turn off applicants who don’t get a response

-Imagine a job seeker comes across your job posting (after exhaustive scrolling down the search results).
-Imagine the job excites them and they apply.
+Imagine a job seeker sees your job (after exhaustive scrolling through search results), gets excited, and applies.
 Then imagine how they feel waiting for weeks or months without getting a response because you aren’t currently in a hiring cycle.

 Recruiting analytics can tell you how well your jobs and your talent pipeline as a whole are performing.
 However, evergreen jobs are a major impediment to recruiting analytics.

+It’s a data hygiene problem.
 Because they stay open, evergreen jobs don’t offer an end-to-end view of each round of hiring.
 You can’t see how many applicants went through a particular hiring round or even whether a round resulted in a hire.
-It’s also impossible to gauge cost per hire.

 Close your evergreen jobs

-Evergreen jobs are convenient, but they’re more trouble than they’re worth.
+Sure, evergreen jobs are convenient, but they’re more trouble than they’re worth.
 They’re all but invisible on job board searches.
 They can turn off job seekers who don’t receive a response.
-And, because they don’t offer clear metrics, they’re also recruiting analytics killers.
+And, because they don’t offer clear metrics, they’re also recruiting analytics wrecking balls.
 Our advice?
 Avoid them.